telerik/kendo-ui-core/docs/controls/layout/window/overview.md

 In lots of scenarios, it is preferable to center the Window rather than open it near the HTML element used to define its content.
 It is also common to open a Window as the result of a user action, rather than on the `load` event of the page.
 The [Window API](/api/javascript/ui/window) provides methods for handling these scenarios.
 Basically, the widget can be initialized as non-visible and opened when needed.

 The example below demonstrates how to center and open a Kendo UI Window on button click.
+Note that if content is loaded via Ajax, [centering should occur after request is complete](#configuration-Load).

 ###### Example